Mmaz1988/xle-glueworkbench-interface/README.md

 *Given the requirements are met

 # Requirements
 - Glue semantics workbench .jar file.
-The best way to get this is by cloning https://github.com/Mmaz1988/GlueSemWorkbench_v2 and producing your own .jar file.
+The .jar file can be downloaded [HERE](https://ling.sprachwiss.uni-konstanz.de/pages/home/zymla/glueSemWorkbench2.jar) (Send a reminder if it's not up to date).
+Else, by cloning https://github.com/Mmaz1988/GlueSemWorkbench_v2 and producing your own .jar file.
 Since the project has been created with IntelliJ, I recommend to use that editor to build the project.
-Alternatively, the .jar file can be downloaded [HERE](https://ling.sprachwiss.uni-konstanz.de/pages/home/zymla/glueSemWorkbench2.jar) (Send a reminder if it's not up to date).
 - The GSWB jar file requires Java.
-[OpenJDK](https://jdk.java.net/13/) for Mac works with the jar file made available above.
-I appreciate feedback for other platforms.
+[OpenJDK](https://jdk.java.net/13/) is used for development.
+Feedback for other platforms is appreciated.
 - SWI-Prolog (for translating f-structure premises to premise strings; The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
 Currently, there is an issue with the SWI-Prolog website where the download site is marked as dangerous by some browsers).
 - Xerox Linguistics Environment (XLE).
 It is designed to be version independent, but feedback is welcome.